 - The VM was created using the VMWare Player version 6.0.3 which can be downloaded as a free download from the VMWare site.
 You can use the latesr version of the free tool to launch it.
 Once you have downloaded it, you can also convert it into other formats to open it with another virtualization tool of your choice.

 - It consists of 4 hard drives, a VMWare virtual machine configuration (.vmx) file and other supporting VMWare files.
-All the files and hard drives are part of 12 self-extracting compressed files (with the actual total current size at about 28.6 GB).
+All the files and hard drives are part of 12 self-extracting compressed files.
+The total size of the compressed files is 11.5GB (with the total size of the extracted files at about 28.7 GB).
 These self-extracting (executable) archive can be downloaded from the download link mentioned below.

 - The VM has 16 GB RAM allocated to it by default (controlled by the settings in the “.vmx” file or via the virtual machine settings in the VMWare player).
 You can reduce or increase the RAM to suite your needs, although, 12 GB is the minimum required and 16 GB is what I will recommend for this VM.